pedrohegem/pedrohegem/README.md

 #### ✨️ About me

-<p>does it really matter? ♡ <br/> anyways i'm a software engineering student turning depressing ideas into code. </p>
+<p>does it really matter? ♡ <br/> anyways i'm a software engineering student turning chaotic ideas into code. </p>

 #### 🪐 things i feel comfortable with